-ServicesSoil health (6) Water protection (1) Air quality (2) Ecosystem protection (1) Optimal water management (2) Fertilizer management (4) Pest, weed, and disease control (10) Animal welfare (1) Organic farming (4)
+ServicesSoil health (6) Water protection (2) Air quality (2) Ecosystem protection (1) Optimal water management (2) Fertilizer management (4) Pest, weed, and disease control (10) Animal welfare (1) Organic farming (4) Environmental regulations (1)

 This project seeks to create farmer partnerships in which participants work on implementing a three-year forage crop rotation protocol in potato and field crop fields.

 Development of a growing out-of-soil organic raspberries in high tunnels protocol in a profitable and competitive manner with a view to selling products locally or to large retail chains.